jorendorff/git-ignorance/ignorance.md

 > After an operation like a rebase stops with conflicts,
 > how does `git rebase --continue` (or whatever) know what to do?

 ???

+> After something like a rebase stops with conflicts, if you use `git
+> add FILE` to resolve each conflict, is there anything stopping you
+> from then doing `git commit`?
+Wouldn't that be bad?

+???